The following customizations require a Pro or above subscription to enable:

-Disqus inherits your site's link colors.
+Disqus inherits your site's link colors, and will use this color for all links, the Load More Comments button, and the upvote/downvote buttons when clicked.
 In order for this to work you'll need to make sure the relevant CSS rules are inheritable by Disqus.

 If Disqus isn't inheriting your site's link color, this may require changing link colors in your publishing platform's (e.g., Tumblr or Squarespace) settings or editing your site's CSS stylesheets directly.

 To figure out which link color Disqus is inheriting: